NEC V60: Instruction set

 The V60 (a.k.a. μPD70616) retained a CISC architecture.
 Its manual describes their architecture as having "features of high-end mainframe and supercomputers", with a fully orthogonal instruction set that includes non-uniform-length instructions, memory-to-memory operations that include string manipulation, and complex operand-addressing schemes.

 Family

-The V60 operates as a 32 bit processor internally, whilst externally providing 16-bit data, and 24-bit address, buses.
+The V60 operates as a 32-bit processor internally, while externally providing 16-bit data, and 24-bit address, buses.
 In addition, the V60 has 32 32-bit general-purpose registers.

 Its basic architecture is used in several variants.
 The V70 (μPD70632), released in 1987, provides 32-bit external buses.
 Launched in 1989, the V80 (μPD70832) is the culmination of the series: having on-chip caches, a branch predictor, and less reliance on microcode for complex operations.

 Software

 The operating systems developed for the V60-V80 series are generally oriented toward real-time operations.
-Several OSs were ported to the series, including real-time versions of Unix and I‑TRON.
+Several OSs were ported to the series, including real-time versions of Unix and ITRON.

 Because the V60/V70 was used in various Japanese arcade games, their instruction set architecture is emulated in the MAME CPU simulator.
 The latest open-source code is available from the GitHub repository.